takeshape/takeshape-starter-auth0-stripe/README.md

    available to purchase.

    - Go to the `Settings` tab, then to `API Keys`.
-   - Create a new API Key, name it whatever you like, `starter` would be fine.
+   - Create a new API Key and name it whatever you like, such as `starter`.
-   - Give it the `anonymous` role.
+   - Give it `read` permissions.
    - Copy the key and save it somewhere.
 This is the only time you'll see it.

 6. Now go back to your Auth0 account where you'll create an API for your application.